You're Skitting Me

 You're Skitting Me is an Australian children's sketch comedy series that began airing on 29 February 2012 on ABC3.
 The cast consists of six teen actors who make up the main cast, as well as another six teens who make up the additional cast, who together perform numerous sketches or "skits".
-The show is composed of numerous short segments per episode, and pokes fun at and parodies many subjects and themes, such as TV shows, movies, cultural stereotypes, as well as controversial issues such as global warming.
-Twenty-six episodes and have been produced by Jigsaw Entertainment.
+The show is composed of numerous short segments per episode, and pokes fun at and parodies many subjects and themes, such as TV shows, movies and cultural stereotypes, as well as controversial issues such as global warming.
+Twenty-six episodes have been produced by Jigsaw Entertainment.
 The name of the series is a play on the phrase "You're Kidding Me".

 The second series aired from 27 September to 9 October 2013.
 The third series began airing on 19 September 2016, when ABC3 rebranded as ABC ME.
 It features five new actors, as well as three featured from Series 2.